-However a swimming pool or spa looses its beauty, when the water is cloudy.
+However, a swimming pool or spa loses its beauty when the water is cloudy.

-Of this problem is very uninviting to swimmers like you and I - simply because of the dull, hazy, and/or cloudy water pool or spa.
+For the most part, this problem is very uninviting to swimmers like you and I - because of the dull, hazy, and/or cloudy water pool or spa.

 The most common causes of cloudy pool water include:

-The early stages of algae growth which is caused by poor sanitation and oxidation levels, is also a swimming pool water problem; which leads to cloudy water in your facility.
+The preliminary stages of algae growth, which is caused by poor sanitation and oxidation levels, is also a swimming pool water problem, which leads to cloudy water in your facility.

 Well!
 The truth of the matter is that these particles are too minuscule that they cannot be filtered.
-This means that they pass right through our pool filters and right back out to the pool/spa.
-Because these particles are too minuscule to be filtered, they are also very difficult to be removed from our swimming pool water by oxidation.
+This means that they pass right through our pool filters and right back out to the pool or spa.
+Because these particles are too minuscule to be filtered, they are also exceedingly difficult to remove from our swimming pool water by oxidation.

-The environment we cannot control but there are other contributing factors that cause cloudy pool water that we can control.
+The environment we cannot control but there are other contributing factors that cause cloudy water in our pools that we can control.

 The other causes of a cloudy water pool or spa are:

-Usually the first step in correcting a cloudy water pool situation, is checking your swimming pool filtration system.
+Usually, the first step in correcting a cloudy water pool situation, is checking your swimming pool filtration system.
 You need to clean your pool filters as needed and re-establish proper water flow rates.
-There are certain products that are available which can aid in cleaning your filtration system/s.
+There are certain products that are available which can aid in cleaning your filtration system.

-These cleaning agents are designed specifically for cleaning different types of filter media.
-So once you know the type of filter media your pool/spa filter carries, you can purchase the correct filter cleaning aid.
+These cleaning agents are designed specifically for cleaning diverse types of filter media.
+So, once you know the type of filter media your pool/spa filter carries, you can purchase the correct filter cleaning aid.
 Now, once you have cleaned and corrected any filtration problems, you must obtain proper water balance.

-This will help in getting rid of the cloudy water in your facility.
+This will help in getting rid of the cloudy water in your swimming pool.

-After correcting any problems with your pool filtration system, the flow rate, and your pool water chemistry but still the swimming pool water is cloudy; then the most likely cause for your cloudy pool water now is suspended microscopic particles.
+After correcting any problems with your pool filtration system, the flow rate, and your pool water chemistry and you still have swimming pool water that is cloudy; then the most probable cause for your cloudy pool water now is suspended microscopic particles.

-Your next course of action at this point, is obtaining a good quality pool water clarifier.
+Your next course of action at this point is obtaining an excellent quality pool water clarifier.

 Using this product in your pool water will allow the suspended particles to clump together.
 At this stage, the fine suspended particles are now large enough that they can be properly filtered out.
-Also by testing and correcting the other problems and causes of cloudiness in your pool, you will correct your problem with cloudy water.
+Also, by testing and correcting the other problems and causes of cloudiness in your swimming pool, you will correct your problem with swimming pool cloudy water.